ianrmurphy/oscc_wiki/Brake.md

 3. The wiring harness for the stop light switch is spliced into.
 Run wires from the splice through the firewall and up to the brake module and add a 4 pin connector.
 4. The power for the unit is connected to the emergency stoppable power system.
 5. The CAN shield is wired to the Control CAN bus.
 6. The brakes will need to be bled after the actuator is installed.
-Luckily the actuator can supply the pressure needed to bleed the brake system.
+Luckily, the actuator can supply the pressure needed to bleed the brake system.
 Connect a computer to the control module via a USB cable and issue a command to increase the pressure.
 Then bleed the brakes in a pattern specified by the vehicle manufacturer.
 Add additional brake fluid if necessary.

 # Resources & Further Reading